Top 10 Performance Tuning Techniques for Amazon Redshift

 In some cases, the queue to which a user or query has been assigned is completely busy and a user’s query must wait for a slot to be open.
 During this time, the system is not executing the query at all, which is a sign that you may need to increase concurrency.

 First, you need to determine if any queries are queuing, using the queuing_queries.sql admin script.
 Review the maximum concurrency that your cluster has needed in the past with wlm_apex.sql, down to an hour-by-hour historical analysis with wlm_apex_hourly.sql.
-Keep in mind that increasing concurrency allows more queries to run, but they share the same memory allocation (unless you increase it).
-You may find that by increasing concurrency, some queries must use temporary disk storage to complete, which is also sub-optimal as well see next.
+Keep in mind that while increasing concurrency allows more queries to run, each query will get a smaller share of the memory allocated to its queue (unless you increase it).
+You may find that by increasing concurrency, some queries must use temporary disk storage to complete, which is also sub-optimal (see next).

 Issue #7 – Queries that are disk-based

 If a query isn’t able to completely execute in memory, it may need to use disk-based temporary storage for parts of an explain plan.
-The additional disk I/O slows down the query, and can be addressed by increasing the amount of memory allocated to a session (for more information, see WLM Dynamic Memory Allocation).
+The additional disk I/O slows down the query; this can be addressed by increasing the amount of memory allocated to a session (for more information, see WLM Dynamic Memory Allocation).

 To determine if any queries have been writing to disk, use the following query: